viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 Query response results
 ---------------------

-A Kasper query response result is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryResult**' (recommended).
+A Kasper query response result is an immutable, anemic object used by a query handler to send back data to the requesting client, it ends with the suffix '**QueryResult**' (recommended).

 **A Query response result is part of a domain API**.